 For many Alzheimer's patients, nothing is as frustrating as forgetting the name of something or where something is located.
 Help them out and prevent unnecessary outbursts by using labels and signs around the home.
 This includes signs on rooms, phone numbers next to the phone, labels on cupboards and name tags on visitors.
 The less seniors struggle to recall names and objects, the less frustrated they will get.

 No one will handle aggressive outbursts perfectly every time that they happen.
-One of the best things that caregivers can do when these situations arise is to do their best and afterwards think about their reaction and their behavior, while learning from their mistakes.
-A great care provider will always look at how their handled an aggressive outburst and think "ok, what could I have done better?"
+One of the best things that caregivers can do when these situations arise is to do their best.
+Afterwards, think about your reaction and their behavior, while learning from mistakes.
+A great care provider will always look at how they handled an aggressive outburst and think "ok, what could I have done better?"